Old Biggar Road (Roman Road)

 The West Water bridge is said to have been originally constructed in the 17th century.
 An old coaching inn is thought to be represented by the ruins between the bridge and the golf course.

-Although there are slight diversions, the Old Biggar Road pretty much follows the course of a Roman Road.
+Although there are slight diversions, the Old Biggar Road pretty much follows the course of a Roman road, and indeed is locally known as the Roman Road.
 This earlier road is said to have been constructed in 140AD and it connected Clydesdale with the Forth at Cramond.
 However, we've also read that the road was built earlier than that, circa 80AD by the Legion of Agricola - the Heritage Paths project would very much welcome any clarification regarding this.

 Part of the Old Biggar Road has been incorporated into the waymarked Pentland Way from Dunsyre to Swanston.
 Friends of the Pentlands produce a free Pentland Hills map which includes this old route - if you'd like one, it is likely to be available locally or write to ScotWays at the address top-right enclosing a large letter SAE and they'll post one out to you.